Shreyaanp/telegrambot/flow.md

 File: `bot/handlers/member_events.py`
 On member join:
 1) Writes/updates `group_user_state` (`last_source="join"`).
+2) If group is in a federation and the user is federation-banned → bot bans the user (best-effort) and returns.
+3) If raid mode is active (`groups.raid_mode_until > now`) and the user is not whitelisted/verified → bot kicks (ban+unban) and returns.
+4) If `groups.block_no_username` is enabled and the user has no `@username` and is not whitelisted/verified → bot kicks (ban+unban) and returns.
-2) If verification disabled → allow and send welcome (if configured).
+5) If verification disabled → allow and send welcome (if configured).
-3) If whitelisted in this group → allow and send welcome.
+6) If whitelisted in this group → allow and send welcome.
-4) If globally verified → allow, mark group-user verified-seen, send welcome.
-5) Else:
+7) Else:
    - bot must be admin with Restrict
    - creates/reuses a `pending_join_verifications(kind="post_join")`
    - restricts the user from sending